stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![TODO 3 is highlighted in the Visual Studio Task List.](media/visual-studio-task-list-todo-3.png "Task List")

-9. `TODOs` 3 and 4 are next to each other in the `SendToEventGrid.cs` file, so use the following code to completed the two tasks in `SendToEventGrid.cs`:
+9. `TODOs` 3 and 4 are next to each other in the `SendToEventGrid.cs` file, so use the following code to complete the two tasks in `SendToEventGrid.cs`:

     ```csharp
     // TODO 3: Modify send method to include the proper eventType name value for saving plate data.